 Signs That Indicate Your Girlfriend Is Ready to Break Up

-Updated March 29, 2024by Regain Editorial Team
+Updated October 21, 2024by Regain Editorial Team

 "It always hurts to go through a breakup.
 This is a good time to take a personal inventory and decide what you want your next relationship to look like.
 You can’t change the past, but you can change the future." - Aaron Horn LMFT

 When it comes to relationships, we often think of them as being a lifelong commitment.
 But the truth is that many couples end up breaking up before they even get close to marriage.
-And while it can be challenging, recognizing the signs of an impending breakup can help you take action and save your relationship.
+And while it can be challenging, recognizing the signs of an impending breakup can help you take action and possible save your relationship.

 Peer-reviewed research indicates breakups may often lead to increased psychological distress and decreased life satisfaction.
 However, doing the work to identify when a split is likely can help us prepare for such an unfortunate event and build the resiliency necessary to heal from it.